mcode/CRD/README.md

 ### Running the server from the IntelliJ IDEA UI
 1. Select the gradle tool window
 1. Choose CRD --> :server --> Tasks --> application --> bootRun

-## Questions and Contributions
-Questions about the project can be asked in the [Da Vinci CRD stream on the FHIR Zulip Chat](https://chat.fhir.org/#narrow/stream/180803-Da-Vinci.20CRD).

-This project welcomes Pull Requests.
-Any issues identified with the RI should be submitted via the [GitHub issue tracker](https://github.com/HL7-DaVinci/CRD/issues).